 Engage is a strategic investor that invests in companies selected for the Engage Go-To-Market Program.
 Engage deploys both capital and enterprise expertise to help startups breakthrough corporate barriers and operate at full speed.

 Engage is changing corporate innovation and venture capital by introducing a collaborative venture investment model for corporations.
-Our partners are AT&T, Chick-fil-A, Cox Enterprises, Delta Air Lines, Georgia-Pacific, Georgia Power Foundation, Georgia Tech, Goldman Sachs, The Home Depot, Intercontinental Exchange (ICE), Inspire Brands, Invesco, Invest Georgia, Tech Square Ventures, and UPS.
+Our partners are Chick-fil-A, Cox Enterprises, Delta Air Lines, Georgia-Pacific, Georgia Power Foundation, Georgia Tech, Goldman Sachs, The Home Depot, Intercontinental Exchange (ICE), Inspire Brands, Invesco, Invest Georgia, Tech Square Ventures, UPS, and Wellstar.

 The Engage fund is managed by Tech Square Ventures.

 Making Travel Healthier: A Game-Changing Disinfectant Technology and a Global Airline

 In 2018, Delta connected with Vyv, a startup that produces safe antimicrobial LED lights that continuously kill bacteria on surfaces.
 Vyv’s lights are only about 20 percent more expensive than a traditional light and continuously disinfect surfaces anywhere from an office to a locker room or even a commercial aircraft.

 While Delta’s innovation team was interested, they knew that a pilot with a global airline would require cross-divisional support and executive sponsorship, not to mention ensuring that the startup was ready to engage at enterprise-scale with Delta.
 So, they introduced Vyv to Engage.

 “We told Vyv’s CEO Colleen Costello that one of the best ways to get that executive buy-in to push this forward was Engage,” said Vikram Rajagopalan, Innovation Strategy Lead at Delta.
 “That paved the execution path.”

 Throughout Engage’s go-to-market program, the team worked with Vyv to help navigate the challenges of an enterprise engagement.
 After months of technical, operational, and regulatory work, Vyv’s lights were successfully aircraft-certified and installed in a Boeing 757 airplane.
 The Delta team is continuing to put together a scope for a larger fleet rollout strategy of the disinfectant technology.

 Finally, Delta expanded upon their commercial relationship by directly investing in Vyv’s Series A financing.
 The airline wanted to ensure direct alignment of their mission as they build upon their partnership.

 Creating A New Generation of Retail: National Retail Brands Gain Shopper Visibility With AI